 Have you subscribed to the Living Homegrown Podcast yet?
 If you’re interested in homesteading, canning, preserving, or gardening, it’s an absolute must.
 Masterfully produced and hosted by Teresa Loe, one of the loveliest people I’ve ever had the pleasure of knowing, the Living Homegrown Podcast is all about living “farm fresh without the farm.”
 Just like […]

+Hello friends.
+Happy New Year.
 I have good news!
 With the start of the new year comes the launch of Small-Space Vegetable Gardens: Growing Great Edibles in Containers, Raised Beds, and Small Plots.
 That’s right: a new book!
 Well, sort of.
 Let me explain.
 Small-Space Vegetable Gardens is designed to give you all the information–and […]